How to Protect Your Hair from the Sun: 7 Simple Tips for Damage-Free Strands

 Fun in the Sun: The 7 Best Ways to Prevent Hair Sun Damage

-Before you step out into the summer sun, you lather up with sunscreen.
-But do you protect your hair from sun damage?
+Before stepping out into the summer sun, you likely lather up with sunscreen to protect your skin.
+But have you ever thought about how to protect your hair from sun damage?

 That’s right – just like the sun can wreak havoc on your skin, those rays can have a damaging effect on your hair.
 And if you don’t take preventative measures, you might find yourself with broken, split ends that need to be trimmed off sooner than you’d like.